Chart Color Schemes

 Marrickville - North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Marrickville - North's dwelling structure in its latest Census evaluation showed 32.1% houses and 67.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 29.2% houses and 70.8% other dwellings.
+Marrickville - North's dwelling structure, as per the latest Census, comprised 32.1% houses and 67.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 32.1% houses and 67.9% other dwellings.
 Home ownership in Marrickville - North was 24.4%, with mortgaged dwellings at 30.5% and rented dwellings at 45.1%.
-The median monthly mortgage repayment was $2,817, higher than Sydney metro's average of $2,800.
+The median monthly mortgage repayment was $2,817, above Sydney metro's average of $2,800.
 Median weekly rent in Marrickville - North was $550, compared to Sydney metro's $495.
-Nationally, Marrickville - North's mortgage repayments were significantly higher at $2,817 versus the Australian average of $1,863, and rents were substantially higher at $550 compared to the national figure of $375.
+Nationally, Marrickville - North's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing